USS Mount Vernon (AP-22): Duty 1944

-Her last such voyage began from San Francisco 21 February 1944.
+Her last such voyage began from Los Angeles on 26 February 1944.
 Steaming via Melbourne, she proceeded to Bombay, India, to debark Army personnel.
 She returned to Melbourne, and sailed for Boston by way of the Panama Canal, arriving 22 May.

 On 4 June 1944, Mount Vernon began a series of voyages to United Kingdom ports and the Mediterranean, carrying men for the massive buildup on the European continent which would bring Germany to her knees.
 Her crossings continued after the war, as she carried occupation troops over and brought veterans home.